-The Directors are nonetheless cautiously optimistic that the automobile glass business will continue to perform favorably in the global market and achieve increased sales in the energy-saving and single and double insulated Low-E glass segments in the future.
+At the same time, the Directors are optimistic about the continued good performance of its automobile glass aftermarket business in the global market and the prospects of increased sales in the energy-saving and single and double insulated Low-E glass segments in the future.

-After years of expanding its production facilities along the coastal regions of the PRC, the Group is ready to explore acquisitions and more expansion opportunities overseas and in western PRC which can provide attractive and larger markets, lower production and energy costs, supply of natural resources, and offer favourable tax treatment and other incentives.
+After years of expanding its production facilities in the major economic zones of the PRC, the Group is ready to explore acquisitions and more expansion opportunities in the western PRC and overseas which provide a more attractive and larger market environment, lower materials, production and energy costs, and offer favourable tax treatment and other incentives.